-Mailchimp was designed so you should only need one audience.
+Mailchimp was designed so you should only need 1 audience.
 We have a number of helpful audience management tools so you can organize and separate contacts.
-If you do decide to create another audience, keep in mind that data isn't shared across audiences, and contacts who are in more than one audience will count separately toward your subscriber limit.
+If you do decide to create another audience, keep in mind that data isn't shared across audiences, and contacts who are in more than 1 audience will count separately toward your subscriber limit.

 If you don't have any contacts yet, don't worry!
 We'll automatically generate a signup form for your audience, which you can post on your website or Facebook page, so you can start collecting contacts right away.
 Plus, we give you lots of options to customize the design of your signup form, so it'll fit your brand.

-To access customize your signup form, follow these steps.
+To customize your signup form, follow these steps.

 - Select Form builder.

-- Click the Forms and response emails drop-down menu, and choose which form you want to edit.
+- Click the Forms and response emails drop-down, then choose which form you want to edit.

 - Click the Design it tab.

-For in-depth instructions, read the article How the Form Builder Works.
+For in-depth instructions, check out How the Form Builder Works.

-To create a regular email campaign, follow these steps.
+To get started on a regular email, follow these steps.

-Designing a campaign in Mailchimp can be fun, but also complex, because we offer a lot of customization options.
-Take some time to get used to the controls and always plan your campaigns before you start designing them.
-You'll be an expert email, ad, landing page, and postcard campaign designer before you know it.
+Designing an email in Mailchimp can be fun, but also complex, because we offer a lot of customization options.
+Take some time to get used to the controls and always plan your emails before you start designing them.
+You'll be an expert before you know it.

 You've clicked Send, but it's not over yet!
 A key component of successful marketing is tracking audience engagement, so you can provide more of what your contacts want and less of what they don't.

-The next time you login to Mailchimp after sending an email campaign, you'll see how many contacts opened, clicked, or unsubscribed from your recent campaigns, right on your Dashboard.
-Click Reports for more detailed information, and to download, share, or print your campaign reports.
+The next time you login to Mailchimp after sending an email, you'll see how many contacts opened, clicked, or unsubscribed from your recent email, right on your Dashboard.
+Click Reports for more detailed information, and to download, share, or print your email reports.

-A printed postcard campaign helps you stand out from the crowd, and gives people something tangible to remember you by.
+A printed postcard helps you stand out from the crowd, and gives people something tangible to remember you by.
 Postcards reinforce the messages you’ve sent through emails, ads, and elsewhere, which makes them a smart addition to your multichannel marketing strategy.

 Mailchimp for iOS or Android Mailchimp for iOS or Android is a free mobile app that helps you manage your account on the go.
-Track subscriber and campaign activity, view campaign reports, and add new subscribers directly from your mobile device.
+Track subscriber and email activity, view various reports, and add new subscribers to your audience directly from your mobile device.